sthenusan/Machine-Learning-Project/Initial Exploration.md

-# Intial Data Exploration and Analysis
+# Initial Data Exploration and Analysis

 1. First, we'll look over each column one by one to see what they're about and what they're meaning about.